alephium/www/src/content/blog/2023-07-11_First-Online-Dev-Workshop--cff7ae7a58a9/index.md

 description: '“Using the SDK to write a simple dApp” with @h0ngcha0 & @polarker'
 ---

-“Using the SDK to write a simple dApp” with @h0ngcha0 & @polarker

----

 ### First Online Dev Workshop!

 #### “Using the SDK to write a simple dApp” with <a href="https://github.com/h0ngcha0" class="markup--anchor markup--h4-anchor" data-href="https://github.com/h0ngcha0" rel="noopener" target="_blank">@h0ngcha0</a> & <a href="https://github.com/polarker" class="markup--anchor markup--h4-anchor" data-href="https://github.com/polarker" rel="noopener" target="_blank">@polarker</a>